sequentech/documentation/docs/general/guides/smart-link-auth/smart-link-auth.md

 ## What it is

-SmartLink is a Single sign-on (SSO) authentication mechanism provided by the Sequent platform that uses a Keyed [HMAC](https://en.wikipedia.org/wiki/HMAC) authentication token.
+SmartLink is a Single Sign-On (SSO) authentication mechanism provided by the Sequent platform that uses a Keyed [HMAC](https://en.wikipedia.org/wiki/HMAC) authentication token.
 It allows you to send voters that are already authenticated  in your own platform or website to a voting link